I hope all’s well…

 As regular readers will know, I love the great outdoors including my garden, but I’m not a fastidious or meticulous gardener.
 Whilst I marvel at the colourful spectacle and skill of show gardens, at home we try and achieve a more natural look.
 My wife Tracey loves to spend time planting up and re-arranging pots and planters usually with the help of Ellie and Toby, who get so excited when we’re working in “their” garden.

 Although our garden is south facing we do have a lot of dappled shade from trees and consequently a big problem with moss.
 I mentioned this to our gardening expert Michael Perry and he suggested I give Richard Jackson’s Premium Moss Remover a try – it’s still available as our Gardening Pick of the Month at a great price and with no P&P. 🙂

 I’ve included a short video showing the problem and would remind anyone still considering giving it a try that we are very close to the end of the month!

 Having trouble viewing this video?
 See YouTube’s Help page

-Until next time… stay fragranced and well secured!
+Until next time… stay well-protected and moss free!